c0d3z3r0/rockboot/README.md

 This is open source software, licensed under the MIT License.
 See the file LICENSE for details.

-This license does not apply to the foreign software included in binaries of or used in this project but does apply to rockboot itself containing the init script and the surrounding work.
+This license does not apply to the foreign software included in this project as binaries or source but does apply to rockboot itself containing the init script and the surrounding work.
 For licenses of the software included in rockboot consult the LICENSES directory.